 However, a nice name and intranet design alone do not automatically create trust.
 Above all, the content, structure, user-friendliness, and ease of use in everyday work make intranets trustworthy sources.
 The brand of the intranet should have a positive effect on user acceptance and help to build trust among your employees, but this is only possible if the platform delivers what its branding promises.

-2. Reducing Complexity
+2. It Reduces Complexity

 An intranet is, if executed correctly, the most important point of contact for employees to communicate with one another, find information, access features like lunch menus, or handle HR services like vacation requests.
 If the brand identity remains visible across these actions, maintaining a sense of trust, an intranet can significantly reduce work complexity for employees.